-If you take the 385 bus to the last stop (The Gap Park N Ride) and you would like to get a lift, please indicate at your registration that you would like to car pool.
+If you take the 385 bus to the last stop (The Gap Park N Ride and terminal) and would like to get a lift from there, please indicate this in your online registration.

-The start and finish lines for all races are at Bellbird Grove about 200m up the main fire break.
-Bellbird Grove is part of D’Aguilar National Park and is a very popular picnic and recreation area.
+The start and finish lines for all races are at Bellbird Grove at the start of the main fire break.
+Bellbird Grove is part of D’Aguilar National Park and is a popular picnic and recreation area.

-The 13.3km course is the same as the 8.3km course, with the 5km loop over the top of the mountain run twice.
+The 14km course is the same as the 9km course, with the approx. 5km loop over the top of the mountain run twice.

-The 8.3km course (minimum age 16 years old) leads up the mountain for 1.5km after which it turns right at the fork in the road.
-At 3km there is a steep ascent to the top of Camp Mountain on the Samford side.
-Once at the top (4km) you take the forestry track that runs parallel to the picnic ground and the road.
-You will continue to run about 150m alongside the road before descending back down to about 7.6km.
+The 9km course (minimum age 16 years old) leads up the mountain for 1.8km after which it turns right at the fork in the road.
+At 2.9km there is a steep ascent to the top of Camp Mountain on the Samford side.
+Once at the top (4km) take the forestry track that runs parallel to the picnic ground and the road.
+Then continue to run about 150m alongside the road before descending back down to about 7.6km.
 Then descend along the steep rocky road (Pump Station Rd), which runs straight off the main trail alongside the powerline.
 Descend to the creek and run back up.
 At the top, turn right to descend to the finish line 700m down the main trail..

 marshals and volunteering

 If you cannot run, but would like to be involved and be part of this great event, please contact Hubertien – details in the general information section below.